Bangalla: Regime

 Bangalla is a former British colony that since became a democracy.
 The country's first president was Lamanda Luaga, a doctor elected to office after having fought an epidemic in the jungle.
 However, General Bababu seized control of the country and, after announcing that Luaga was dead, searched for Luaga to kill him and exhibit his head as proof.
 The Phantom, however, abducted Bababu and brought him to the Deep Woods where Luaga defeated him in a fair one-on-one fight.
-The Council of Chiefs sentenced Bababu to two years' hard labor at each tribal nation.
-(There were 12 chiefs present at the time, and hard labor meant exactly that.)
+The Council of Chiefs sentenced Bababu to two years' hard labor at each of the 12 tribal nations.
 General Bababu has, however, never given up the hopes of becoming dictator of Bangalla and has been a recurring villain in Phantom lore, usually in cooperation with other dictators who seek a marionette-president.

 According to Team Fantomen

 After the above events, Team Fantomen added its own twists to the politics of Bangalla.
 Luaga lost a re-election bid to the pathologically evil Kigali Lubanga, who ruled the country as a dictator during the non-comics-world years of 1994–1996, before he was apparently killed and Luaga came back to take control of a country that was in uproar.

 Lubanga has since shown up on several occasions to haunt the Phantom and try to take power.
 Although Luaga was able to imprison him, Lubanga had destroyed all evidence against him so he could never be convicted in a fair trial.
 After Lubanga escaped, it became known that Luaga had kept him imprisoned for years, which came across as a greedy political decision to get rid of a rival.
 Luaga then resigned, after which Lubanga tried to take power but was hindered by the Phantom, and disappeared.

 Sandal Singh, leader of the Singh Brotherhood, was subsequently elected president, an office she held in stories produced until 2015.